Animation and Visual Effects -

-I began my career as an animator at Massive Black in California in the early 2000s, right in the heart of San Francisco’s vibrant video game industry.
-My first projects were animating on AAA video game titles, including Hellgate: London and Gun for Activision—experiences that taught me the importance of building a strong foundation for principles and movement.
+I began my career as an animator for Massive Black in California in the early 2000s, right in the heart of San Francisco’s vibrant video game industry.
+My first projects were animating characters and creatures on titles like “Hellgate: London” and “Gun” for Activision.
+These experiences taught me the importance of building a strong foundation for movement, physicality and performance.

 For nearly a decade, I worked for the Oscar-winning filmmaker Phil Tippett at Tippett Studio in Berkeley, in the Animation Department, where we brought to life the squirrel and the dragon in the Disney film Enchanted (2008).
 In Cloverfield (2009), we animated the monster, Clover, and parasites that devastated New York, and in the Twilight saga, I was part of the Tippett Supervising team responsible for the wolfpack.